 Guerts points to the importance of small business suppliers to the DOD during a crisis like COVID-19.
-Small businesses providing innovation, as a critical piece of the supply chain, oftentimes become the most vulnerable.
+Small businesses providing hard earned innovation, as a critical piece of the supply chain, oftentimes become the most vulnerable.

 It goes without saying, the challenges facing small businesses today seem to be piling up.
 Fortunately, there are affordable, practical, and secure ways to increase an organization’s cyber hygiene and maturity.

 For anything to mature properly, realistic expectations cannot be “zero to hero” overnight.
 For the CMMC, the journey from “basic” to “great” is not going to happen with the snap of a finger.